Inflammation: The Hidden Cause of all Disease, Including Obesity

 And let’s not forget about obesity.
 Studies are showing neurological inflammation — specifically hypothalamic inflammation — could be the main cause of weight gain and obesity.
 How is this possible?

 You see, the hypothalamus, located in the center of your brain, is the control center of your metabolism.
 When it functions properly, it balances your weight properly.
-Meaning, when you eat more calories, your body burns more calories.
+Meaning when you eat more calories, your body burns more calories.
 It automatically balances your weight at a healthy SANE setpoint weight.
 You don’t have to count calories or watch what you eat.
 Your hypothalamus handles everything for you.

 The hypothalamus takes its cues from the hormones leptin and insulin that continually signal how much fat you have and need.
 It has been proven that hypothalamic inflammation causes leptin resistance, a hormone that regulates appetite and metabolism through the hypothalamus.
-When the hypothalamus becomes resistant to leptin, glucose and fat metabolism disrupted.
+When the hypothalamus becomes resistant to leptin, glucose, and fat metabolism is disrupted.
 Insulin resistance, the main cause of weight gain, then develops.

-In short, when the hypothalamus becomes inflamed, it no longer receives these signal correctly.
+In short, when the hypothalamus becomes inflamed, it no longer receives these signals correctly.
 It doesn’t know how much fat you have or need.
 All it knows is it needs to keep you alive, which is its number one mission, so it gives you more fat to be on the safe side.

 With neurological inflammation, your hypothalamus and hormones no longer work to keep you slim.
 They work to make you hold onto fat as much and as long as possible.
 It doesn’t matter how little you eat or how long or intensely you exercise, your hypothalamus will work to keep you near your setpoint weight.

 This raises your setpoint weight, making it almost impossible for you to achieve long-term weight loss until the neurological inflammation is resolved.